harishrb/AICircle/Resources/README.md

 # AICircle-Cycle1
-Repository of AI Circle to access session files.
+Repository of AI Circle to access resources.